AndyShiue/Ende-readme/README.md

 The intention is to disambiguate between the type `Example` and the constructor of it.
 In Rust, which doesn't have dependent types, `Example` can mean both, and a usage of `Example` can always be resolved, but not in a language in which types are first-class.

-Parameters of variants in `data` have types, what is the type associated with `"example"` then?
+Variants in `data` have types, what is the type of `new` then?
 In order to assign a type to it, we need new modes in which parameters are named.
 Let's call them **named mode**s.
 The named normal mode is similar to the normal mode, except that the parameters are named and unordered; the named `const` mode corresponds to the `const` mode.
-The above `"example"` is now associated with the type `{"example" -: Unit} -> Example`.
+The above `new` is now of the type `{"example" -: Unit} -> Example`.
-To be more general, now we can also have struct variants and arbitrary functions accepting named parameters.
+To be more general, now we can also have struct variants and arbitrary functions accepting named parameters accepting arguments in named modes.

 # More General records